 It’s quite an unassuming item, but a necessary piece of equipment that you’ll be thankful for on the rare occasion where you can grab a shower or rinse yourself off in a waterfall (perfectly possible).

 First-timers may be asking why you can’t just stuff a towel from the airing cupboard into your backpack.
+One of today's best bath towels is not a good choice for travel.
 Regular towels aren’t designed to be used then crammed immediately into a rucksack.
 They don’t dry quickly enough for starters, which means they’ll go smelly and mouldy after a while.
 They’re also big and chunky, so they’ll take up far too much room and weigh you down more than necessary.

 Travel towels, on the other hand, are lightweight, fast-drying, and smaller in size.
 They’re also highly absorbent, with the capacity to soak up water far quicker than a regular towel.